 2020-2021 We are thrilled to welcome 310 students across the Preschool, K-8, and Homeschool Collaborative programs back to the Arma Dei campuses.
 In May we broke ground on Phase II of a 24,000 square foot building expansion scheduled to be open in January 2021.
 Additionally, plans are underway to open a High School (School of Rhetoric) in the Fall of 2021.
 We are in awe of who God is and what He continues to do at Arma Dei.
 We truly serve the One who is “able to do far more abundantly than all that we ask or think, according to the power at work within us” (Ephesians 3:20).

-2021-2022 As we begin Arma Dei's 10th academic school year, we have welcomed 333 K-9 and Homeschool Collaborative students from 192 families.
+2021-2022 As we begin Arma Dei's 10th academic school year, we have welcomed over 400 Preschool, K-9, and Homeschool Collaborative students from 192 families.
 Through the Lord's grace and provision, we have launched the Arma Dei Academy School of Rhetoric (9th Grade) and opened the doors of our new beautiful 24,000 square foot building.
 Soli Deo gloria!

 Our Mission Continues